 What to Do if My Crown Fell Out, But It Doesn’t Hurt

 When a crown falls out, most people experience pain alongside the crown loss.
-This is mainly because handling a loose dental crown exposes the damaged tooth to the environment.
+This is mainly because a loose dental crown exposes the previously treated tooth to the oral environment.

 Even if your crown does not hurt, you still need to see a dentist if it falls out.
 The underlying tooth was fitted with a crown for a reason, and leaving the tooth unsupported can lead to further damage.
 In this situation, see the crown and examine the tooth area for immediate concerns.
 If all looks well, book an appointment with your dentist ASAP.
 Until then, make sure not to skip your regular oral hygiene.